freeCodeCamp/freeCodeCamp/curriculum/challenges/english/05-apis-and-microservices/basic-node-and-express/serve-static-assets.md

 # --hints--

-Your app should serve asset files from the `/public` directory to `/public` path
+Your app should serve asset files from the `/public` directory to the `/public` path

 ```js
 (getUserInput) =>